 Similar tax policies apply under the Federal Dental and Vision Insurance Program except that premium conversion is mandatory for active employees in FEDVIP.

-Generally, retirees are ineligible for premium conversion because of tax code provisions, however, certain federal retirees are eligible to at least partly pay FEHB premiums and/or Federal Long Term Care Insurance premiums with pre-tax money under the 2006 Pension Protection Act.
-OPM in benefits administration letter 07-201 of June 20, 2007, stated that federal retirees deemed to be retired “public safety officers” under the 2006 act are eligible to pay up to $3,000 a year in health and long-term care insurance premiums with pre-tax money, so long as the distribution is made directly from the retirement system to the provider—as is commonly done with retiree FEHB and FLTCIP premiums.
+Generally, retirees are ineligible for premium conversion because of tax code provisions, however, federal retirees deemed to be retired “public safety officers” are eligible to pay a total of up to $3,000 a year in Federal Employees Health Benefits program and/or Federal Long Term Care Insurance premiums with pre-tax money, so long as the distribution is made directly from the retirement system to the provider—as is commonly done with retiree FEHB and FLTCIP premiums.

 Tax Treatment of Health Savings Accounts / Health Reimbursement Arrangements